Starcounter/Docs/guides/web-apps/import-html-composition/README.md

 </div>
 ```

-This code merges the different elements from `Images` and `HelloWorld`.
+This code merges the elements from `Images` and `HelloWorld`.
 It also resizes the images and hides the image labels to make it align better with the rest of the page.
-This can obviously be edited by you to create the exact look that you want.

 Go to the command prompt where you installed Git Bash, navigate to your `HelloWorld` solution and run: